 The car was sold at the Barrett Jackson 2014 Scottsdale auction.
 The new care taker of this piece of race history is Mr. Rick Hendrick.
 Old Reliable is now in Mr. Hendrick’s personal collection at the Heritage Center in Charlotte, NC.
 This famed Z28 could not have found a better home.
 Mr. Hendrick is known for collecting famed NHRA race cars from the 1960’s and ’70’s.

-This is the most famous Z28 of all time.
+This is without a doubt, the most famous Z28 of all time.
 Read about this car’s legendary history below.

 Vintage Photos and Ads

 - AN ORIGINAL 1968 AND 1969 HOOKER HEADER AD.
 THE DAVE STRICKLER WORLD CHAMPIONSHIP Z28 WAS THE CHOICE OF HOOKER HEADERS TO PROMOTE THEIR PRODUCTS.
 THIS AD WAS PLACED IN HUNDREDS OF MAGAZINES DURING THE LATE 1960s. click for photo

 - CHAMPION SPARK PLUGS ALSO USED THIS NATIONALLY KNOWN Z28 TO PROMOTE THEIR SPARK PLUGS. click for photo

 - PENNZOIL ALSO USED THE FAMOUS JENKINS STRICKLER Z28 TO PROMOTE THEIR MOTOR OIL. click for photo

 - THIS ARTICLE WAS FEATURED IN THE OCTOBER 1968 ISSUE OF HI-PERFORMANCE CARS TO PROMOTE CHEVROLET HIGH PERFORMANCE CLINICS AT DEALERSHIPS THROUGHOUT THE COUNTRY. click for photo